crystal-lang/crystal-book/docs/guides/concurrency.md

 ```
 Before first receive
 Before first send
+Before second send
 1
 Before second receive
-Before second send
 2

 ```

-Note that when the program executes a `receive`, that fiber blocks and execution continues with the other fiber.
-When `send` is executed, execution continues with the fiber that was waiting on that channel.
+Note that when the program executes a `receive`, the current fiber blocks and execution continues with the other fiber.
+When `channel.send(1)` is executed, execution continues because `send` is non-blocking if the channel is not yet full.
+However, `channel.send(2)` does cause the fiber to block because the channel (which has a size of 1 by default) is full, so execution continues with the fiber that was waiting on that channel.

 Here we are sending literal values, but the spawned fiber might compute this value by, for example, reading a file, or getting it from a socket.
 When this fiber will have to wait for I/O, other fibers will be able to continue executing code until I/O is ready, and finally when the value is ready and sent through the channel, the main fiber will receive it.
 For example: